 3 min read

-What do Netflix, Facebook, Instagram, Vimeo, and YouTube have in common?
-Without a doubt they are some of the leading platforms in terms of video consumption today.
-But there's one more compelling feature they share: All of these video platforms offer captions or subtitles for video uploads as part of their core features.
+What is the connection between Netflix, Facebook, Instagram, Vimeo, and YouTube?
+Without a doubt, they are among the top video consumption platforms today.
+But they all have one thing in common: all of these video platforms include captions or subtitles for video uploads as part of their core features.
+Why?
+Let's dive into some of the key benefits of live captioning:

 Topics: Online Events Captions